DVLdevil/projectEuler/readme.md

 2. python main.py problem_number

 Description of problem will be printed out
-Following after, the answer will be printed below
+Following the description, the answer will be printed below